Fall of Zinjibar and Jaar (2015): Houthi control

 Houthi rebels later took control of Zinjibar, but in August 2015 fighters loyal to President Hadi, with the help of Saudi airstrikes, pushed the Houthi out of Zinjibar.

 Battle

-In 2 December, AQAP attacked Jaar and Zinjibar and launched a raid that killed 15 pro-government troops.
+In 2 December, AQAP attacked Jaʽār and Zinjibar and launched a raid that killed 15 pro-government troops.
 The deputy leader of the popular committees Ali al-Sayed was killed.
 AQAP appeared to first withdraw from the raid but they returned later and consolidated control over the two cities.
 A local pro government commander and at least 6 other fighters were reportedly killed in the battle fighting AQAP, along with at least five AQAP fighters.

 Aftermath

 By early October 2015, AQAP fighters had reportedly captured some government buildings in Zinjibar, expelling government fighters and establishing Sharia courts.

-Using these strongholds al-Qaeda's fighters stormed Jaar and the rest of Zinjibar during the dawn of 1 December 2015.
+Using these strongholds al-Qaeda's fighters stormed Jaʽār and the rest of Zinjibar during the dawn of 1 December 2015.
 The towns were captured immediately with relatively little fighting, despite local reinforcements from commanders and troops loyal to Yemen's government.